Fryderyk Chopin and Polish Cello Quartet

 In Klaipėda, the Polish Cello Quartet will perform a programme of Chopin’s most beloved piano compositions, arranged for a cello quartet by Sabina Meck, Leszek Kołodziejski and Piotr Moss.

-Co-financed from the funds of the Minister of Culture and National Heritage as part of the Inspiring Culture programme.
+Partially funded from the funds of the Minister of Culture and National Heritage as part of the Inspiring Culture programme.
 Harmony of the Continent: Polish Music for Europe.